skip-mev/pob/README.md

     will verify the contents of the block proposal by all validators.
 The combination of the `AuctionMempool`, `PrepareProposal` and `ProcessProposal` handlers allows the application to verifiably build valid blocks with top-of-block block space reserved for auctions.
-Additionally, We override the `BaseApp`'s `CheckTx` handler with our own custom `CheckTx` handler that will be responsible for checking the validity of transactions.
+Additionally, we override the `BaseApp`'s `CheckTx` handler with our own custom `CheckTx` handler that will be responsible for checking the validity of transactions.
 We override the `CheckTx` handler so that we can verify auction transactions before they are